ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 - Solution: make `ff` expand to `\frac{}{}` only in math context, where it won't conflict with regular text.
   (Note that the `frac` expansion problem can also be solved with a regex snippet, which is covered in the next section.)

-You will need GitHub user `lervag`'s [`vimtex` plugin](https://github.com/lervag/vimtex) for math-context expansion.
+You will need GitHub user `lervag`'s [VimTeX plugin](https://github.com/lervag/vimtex) for math-context expansion.
-The `vimtex` plugin, among many other things, provides the user with the function `vimtex#syntax#in_mathzone()`, which returns `1` if the cursor is inside a LaTeX math zone (e.g. between `$ $` for inline math, inside an `equation` environment, etc...) and `0` otherwise.
+The VimTeX plugin, among many other things, provides the user with the function `vimtex#syntax#in_mathzone()`, which returns `1` if the cursor is inside a LaTeX math zone (e.g. between `$ $` for inline math, inside an `equation` environment, etc...) and `0` otherwise.
-This function isn't explicitly mentioned in the `vimtex` documentation, but you can find it in the `vimtex` source code at [`vimtex/autoload/vimtex/syntax.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/syntax.vim).
+This function isn't explicitly mentioned in the VimTeX documentation, but you can find it in the VimTeX source code at [`vimtex/autoload/vimtex/syntax.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/syntax.vim).

-You can integrate `vimtex`'s math zone detection with UltiSnips' `context` feature as follows:
+You can integrate VimTeX's math zone detection with UltiSnips' `context` feature as follows:
 ```
 # include this code block at the top of a *.snippets file...
 # ----------------------------- #